 CSU acknowledges the rights of students and others to engage in free speech and to assemble in groups for peaceful purposes.
 At such gatherings, CSU expects the rights and privileges of all persons to be respected and that there will be no endangerment to health or safety.
 Such gatherings must in no way disrupt the normal conduct of University affairs or endanger University property.

 CSU may, consistent with the constitution, establish reasonable regulations regarding the time, place, and manner in which persons exercise their free speech rights to the extent necessary to prevent disruption of the normal conduct of University affairs or endangerment of health and safety of persons or damage to property.
-Accordingly, persons planning such assemblies on the CSU campus must coordinate their activities and plans in advance through the Lory Student Center Event Planning Office.
+Accordingly, persons planning such assemblies on the CSU campus must coordinate their activities and plans in advance through the Lory Student Center Event Planning Services or Facilities Management.
 The sponsoring individual or group must assume responsibility for compliance with all state and municipal laws and CSU policies.
 Assistance from staff is available to help plan such events, and the assistance of University police may be requested to help with traffic or crowds.